Eschatologue/CM_wiki/includes/snippets/item-mastery.md

 *[Cripple]: Halve damage to make a creature's Speed 0 until your next turn.
 *[Brace]: Sacrifice half your Speed to roll damage dice twice on a hit, with no Speed loss on a miss.
-*[Follow Up]: Add your ability modifier to the damage of the second attack with an Automatic weapon.
+*[Tap]: Add your ability modifier to the damage of the second attack with an Automatic weapon.
 *[Flex]: Deal Versatile damage with one-handed attacks using a Versatile weapon.
 *[Rush]: Move in a straight line to a target and attack with Advantage without provoking Opportunity Attacks.
 *[Skeet]: Make Ranged attack as a Bonus Action when you Dash or Disengage.